alhajee/ckan/doc/extensions/best-practices.rst

 Currently this only affects the :ref:`Redis database <ckan.redis.url>`:

-* All *keys in the Redis database* created by your extension should be prefixed with both the CKAN site ID and your extension's name.
+* All *keys in the Redis database* created by your extension should be prefixed with both the FMLD site ID and your extension's name.

 -------------------------------------